 We can all learn from Westwood’s example of fearlessness and resilience and embrace our own inner boldness.
 Whether we are designers, activists or simply people striving to live more fully and authentically, we can be inspired by her commitment to using fashion as a platform for political expression and her unwavering commitment to environmental and social causes.

-As Westwood herself said, “I like people who refuse to speak until they are ready to speak.
-I like people who never give up, and I like the passion that makes people crazy”.
 We should all infuse some of that passion and craziness into our own lives by embracing the power of boldness and non-conformity.
 In a world that often values conformity and adherence to societal norms, Westwood’s example reminds us that being simply authentic is what we lack and what we desperately need to bring about positive change.